jameshfisher/tigyog/README.md

 Jack on the master branch, but assigned to John on a different branch?

+# How to display history and versioning

+One simple approach to displaying pages is: take all content from the current master branch.
+When the master branch moves, the database is updated.
+In other words, the state of the database is the tree of the commit of the master branch.

+But this makes Tigyog unaware of history and versioning.
+The whole point here is to have documentation and issue tracking which is aware of history (previous commits) and aware of versioning (branches).

+A slightly better approach would be to allow the user to jump around between treeishes.
+An input box lets the user enter 'release/1.6', hit return, and get shown the state of the wiki/issues on the tree of the commit pointed at by the branch `release/1.6`.
+Or they can enter '8534a23' and see the state of the wiki and issues on commit `8534a23`.

+Such an approach says: first find the commit you want to look at, then find the page you want to look at in that commit.
+But I think most users want to invert
+that: they want to first find the page they are interested in, *then* see its history and versions.

+Implicit here is that *pages have an identity that is preserved across commits*.
+Let's say this identity is the path to the page, e.g. `issues/fix/does-not-build-on-x64`.
+Users expect to first point their browser at `/issues/fix/does-not-build-on-x64`, see a "most current version", and then *optionally* see history/versions.

+So an improvement would be that the page at `/issues/fix/does-not-build-on-x64` defaults to the master branch, but has an input/select box to select past/different versions.

+This is still not very slick, though.
+I would like to see those differences *integrated* on the page.
+If a bug page is marked as `status: fixed` on `master` and every other branch, but as `status: unfixed` on `release/1.6`, I would like the UI to show me `status: fixed (unfixed on release/1.6)`.
+Similarly for other attributes like the description.

 # Installation

 Installation has to be *really fucking simple.*